powsybl/powsybl-core/docs/grid_model/additional.md

 The values `TargetValue`, `Regulating` and `Mode` are required.

 `Terminal` is optional.
-If not set, the local terminal of the connectable should be used
+If not set, the local terminal of the connectable should be used.

+`TargetValue` TODO MSA add local value if VOLTAGE or REACTIVE_POWER.

 Regulation `Mode` has the following values :
 - `VOLTAGE`